influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/troubleshooting/frequently_encountered_issues.md

 ![Retention policy duration three days](/img/influxdb/fei/alter-rp-3d.png)

 After day 17, all data within the past 3 days will be in one day shard groups.
 InfluxDB will then be able to drop `Shard Group 2` and `example_db` will have only 3 days worth of data.

+> **Note:** The time it takes for InfluxDB to adjust to the new retention policy may be longer depending on your shard precreation configuration setting.
+See [Database Configuration](/influxdb/v0.9/administration/config/#shard-precreation) for more on that setting.